96luvsharma/test_repo/README.md

 # About the Repository
 ## This is my very first working app to create a Historical Efficient Frontier and Automated current F-score claculation for a single or multiple firms.
 ## It also has a portfolio returns calculator which calculates the historical returns of the selected firms and shows the average return of the porfolio.
+### (All the data used is collected in the real time through web scraping and python libraries, like the historical prices for efficient frontier calculations and the financial statements for the calculation of the F-Score.)

 [Click here to see how it works](https://96luvsharma-test-repo-luvsharma-ocqu9k.streamlitapp.com/)